Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 ~~~
 {: .language-r}

-Let's procced to create the phyloseq object with the `import_biom` command:
+We then need to create the phyloseq object from our `.biom` file with the `import_biom` command:
 ~~~
 > biom_metagenome <- import_biom("ERR2935805.biom")
 ~~~
 {: .language-r}

-Now, we can inspect the result by asking what class is the object created, and
+Now, we can inspect the result by checking the class of the object created:
-doing a close inspection of some of its content:
 ~~~
 > class(biom_metagenome)
 ~~~